bono-cms/Structure/README.md

 ## Note

 All output of `getPaginatedCollection()` and `getCollection()` are cached by default.
 However, the cache is reset whenever you update records.

+For SQL dump exportation, verify that all Foreign Key definitions are exported; omission will result in compromised application functionality